 Delicious over ice cream, drizzled on pancakes or waffles, mixed in milk for a special treat; who can resist chocolate syrup?
 Of course, when you read the list of ingredients, it’s much easier to say “NO”.

 But why say no to chocolate?
 Make your own chocolate syrup to pour!
 It’s simple, easy, and only requires five ingredients!

-This homemade chocolate syrup will rivals the commercial brands in taste and texture as well.
+This homemade chocolate syrup will rival commercial brands in taste and texture as well.

-It’ll take less time to make it at home than it will to go to the store, buying it, and going back home.
+It’ll take less time to make it at home than it will to go to the store, buy it, and go back home.
 Really.